afonsofrancof/The_Sauce_Notes/content/RAS/TP - Aula 1.md

 >4.
 The non-functional requirements take less time to specify than the functional requirements.
 >
 >>[!hint]- Resolução
->>Option 3. is the best justification..
+>>Option 3. is the best justification.
 >>
->>Non-functional requirements appear to be an enumeration of restrictions to the functional requirements being defined by a developing system.
-Non-functional requirements are the buffer of quality of the product - these cannot be defined later.
-Their determination may take even more time
+>>Non-functional requirements are, colloquially, an enumeration of restrictions to the functional requirements being defined by a developing system.
+>>Non-functional requirements are the buffer of quality of the product - these cannot be defined later.
+Their determination may take even more time than the definition of functional requirements since, sometimes, they can be even more implicit than their counterpart, the functional requirements.
+Their determination should also be independent of resources or budgets; otherwise, there can/will be consequences on the quality of the software.
->>
->>
->>
->>
->>
->>
->>
->>
->